azurecitadel/azurecitadel.github.io/labs/kubernetes/part1.md

 > Pick an Azure region and use it for everything you create in this lab.
 We will use **westeurope**, but you can use one of the other regions listed in the [Product Region Availability](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=kubernetes-service&regions=all) table.
 Note.
 If you are using an Azure Pass or Internal Use subscription, you will be limited to westeurope and eastus

 Set Bash environment variables for the Azure region and resource group you plan to use in this walk through.
-You can pick anything for the resource group name (no spaces), a suggestion is *kube-lab*
+You can pick anything for the resource group name (no spaces), a suggestion is *kube-lab* for `group`
 ```
 group=<resource group name>
 region=<azure region name>